 The extra cushioning of a mattress topper can help disperse the weight of your body more evenly and offer a contouring, pressure-relieving effect specific to the size and shape of your body.
 This can help reduce the pressure on problematic areas.
 With all of your pressure points resting in sync, you can get more shut-eye.

-Other Considerations When Purchasing a Mattress Topper
+Other Considerations When Purchasing the Best Mattress Topper

 Aside from support and pressure relief, there are other considerations that can enhance your sleep time.
 Temperature regulation, the quality of material, and the size of the mattress topper can create some new and improved bedding.
+Below we discuss some of the factors that make for the best mattress toppers for side sleepers.

 By design, mattresses offer little in regard to air flow, and this can prove to be a problem for hot sleepers.
 Due to a mattress’s heat retention, it’s easy for overheating to happen over the course of the night.
 If you find that the temperature of your sleep environment is an issue, you might want to look into the best cooling mattress topper to keep you cool and comfortable.